XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 Since anybody can run a validator, the burden is on the network participants to choose a reliable set.
 Currently, Ripple provides a default and recommended list which we expand based on watching the history of validators operated by Ripple and third parties.
 Eventually, Ripple intends to remove itself from this process entirely by having network participants select their own lists based on publicly available data about validator quality.

-#### If Ripple recommends adoption of its UNL, doesn’t that create a centralized system?
+#### If Ripple recommends adoption of its UNL, doesn't that create a centralized system?

 No. The XRP Ledger network is opt-in.
 Each participant directly or indirectly chooses its UNL.
 Should Ripple stop operating or should Ripple act maliciously, participants could change their UNLs to continue using the XRP Ledger.